 TuneIn is Internet radio covering the furthest reaches of the globe.
-If there's a radio station somewhere, you can probably find it here within the 100,000 available.
-It's nice listening to a station in another city or country while cruising or commuting.
+If there's a radio station somewhere, you can probably find it here within the 100,000 available, letting you listen to a station in another city or country while cruising or commuting.
 Doing that won't cost a dime, whereas live sports, ad-free listening and commercial-free music stations will cost you.

 There's more where that came from

 Android Auto has expanded a lot in the last few years with more apps supporting the platform.
+Not to mention dongles and adapters to help you go wireless with it.
 Google Maps stands out for how useful it is to use, no matter where you're driving.
 Waze is great, too, giving you some excellent redundancy when it comes to mapping.
 The same goes for music, where the options are so varied, the whole collection above could be made up of music apps.
 Spotify is great for both its library and excellent integration with Google Assistant.
 Do a search for Android Auto music apps, be it streaming or playing local files, and you will see several to browse through.

 The same goes for messaging, podcasts and radio — the things you would want to do most in the car.
 No matter what collection of apps you go with, the odds are good you'll find something that works for you.